-The term 'Liquidity Preference' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Liquidity Preference' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Liquidity Preference refers to the additional premium which holders of wealth or investors will require in order to trade off cash and cash equivalents in exchange for those assets that are not so liquid.
 Among these might be government bonds, stocks, or real estate.

 It is the basis of a theory in economics known as the liquidity preference theory.
 The theory goes a step further in suggesting that the investors will want a greater interest rate level on any investments that have longer-dated maturities.
 This is because such securities will necessarily have a larger amount in time factor and interest rate level risks.
 The idea states the following: if all else is equal, sensible investors would rather hold cash or similarly liquid assets, given the choice.

 There are several good reasons for why investors have such a preference, but one of them is most critical to understanding the motivation behind it.
 This is that any investments which are quickly liquidated will be far simpler to sell rapidly at full value.
 It explains why the theory states that shorter term securities’ interest rates will generally be less since the investors are giving up a smaller amount of prized liquidity than they would by instead buying into the longer-dated or medium-dated debt securities.